Reliability of Wikipedia: Wikipedia editing model

 Wikipedia allows anonymous editing; contributors (known as "editors") are not required to provide any identification or an email address.
 A 2009 study of Dartmouth College in the English Wikipedia noted that, contrary to usual social expectations, anonymous editors were some of Wikipedia's most productive contributors of valid content.
 The Dartmouth study was criticized by John Timmer of Ars Technica for its methodological shortcomings.

 Wikipedia trusts the same community to self-regulate and become more proficient at quality control.
 Wikipedia has harnessed the work of millions of people to produce the world's largest knowledge-based site along with software to support it, resulting in more than nineteen million articles written, across more than 280 different language versions, in fewer than twelve years.
 For this reason, there has been considerable interest in the project both academically and from diverse fields such as information technology, business, project management, knowledge acquisition, software programming, other collaborative projects and sociology, to explore whether the Wikipedia model can produce quality results, what collaboration in this way can reveal about people and whether the scale of involvement can overcome the obstacles of individual limitations and poor editorship which would otherwise arise.

 Wikipedia's degree of truthfulness extends from its technology, policies, and editor culture.
 Edit histories are publicly visible.
 Footnotes show the origins of claims.
 Editors remove unverifiable claims and overrule ("revert") claims not phrased in a neutral point of view (NPOV).
 Wikipedia editors also tend towards self-examination and acknowledge Wikipedia's flaws.
 Its open model permits article-tampering (vandalism) including short-lived jokes and longer hoaxes.
-Some editors dedicate as much time to trolling (creating vandalism, spam, and harassment) as others do improving the encyclopedia.
+Some editors spend much time trolling (creating vandalism, spam, and harassment), while others spend much time improving the encyclopedia, however, trolling is quickly reverted.
 The English Wikipedia's editor pool, roughly 40,000 active editors who make five edits monthly, largely skews male and white, leading to gender- and race-based systemic biases in coverage.
 Variations in coverage mean that Wikipedia can be both, as online communities professor Amy S. Bruckman put it, "the most accurate form of information ever created by humans" on the whole while short articles can be "total garbage".

 Academics view Wikipedia as representing a "consensus truth" in which readers can check reality in an age of contested facts.
 For example, when facts surrounding the COVID-19 pandemic rapidly changed or were debated, editors removed claims that did not adhere to the "verifiability" and "NPOV" guidelines.